 With BigCommerce, it’s all there ready for you to start designing your own ecommerce website.
 As we know, BigCommerce is the easier platform to use, and there’s no escaping the fact that ease of use and build time are directly linked.

 Build Time: The Verdict

-This round is another convincing win for BigCommerce.
+This round is a confident victory for BigCommerce.
 Unless you already have your own WordPress website – and know your way around code – it’ll take you much longer to get set up on WooCommerce.
 BigCommerce is more of an out-of-the-box, ready to use solution.

 Features is where BigCommerce comes into its own.
+In fact, it has best sales features out of all the ecommerce platforms we tested, scoring an impressive 4.6 stars out of 5.
 There are tons of vital, in-built features that you will find yourself using time and time again.
 A few key ones include: